 Tel.: +(33) 1 45 24 78 06

-Administrative and communications assistant
+Administrative and communications coordinator

 Juliet has been working for PISA since 1999.
 She is the first point of contact for all administrative and communications matters and facilitates the flow of materials and information between the Secretariat and countries participating in PISA.
 Juliet came to Paris and to the OECD in 1996, where she initially worked for the Director of the former Directorate for Education, Employment, Labour and Social Affairs.
 She then worked on the OECD’s International Adult Literacy Survey and Early Childhood Education and Care project before joining PISA.
 Juliet is British and has a degree in French Studies from the University of Nottingham in the UK.
 Juliet speaks English, French and some German.